BEST SHOPPING DESTINATIONS OF HYDERABAD.

 6. JUMMERAT BAZAAR (CHOR BAZAAR)

-Known For: Stolen Ware (*laughs*), Anything and Everything at cheap prices!
+Known For: Stolen Ware, Anything and Everything at cheap prices

 There is no limit to what you might find here-from imitation jewellery to a whole cricket set that you can pick out for Rs 60.
-Torches, tableware, nails and hammers, new and second hand cycles, fresh and mostly second hand clothing; there’s a whole world out there.
+Torches, tableware, nails and hammers, new and second-hand cycles, fresh and cheap and the best clothes shopping in Hyderabad there’s a whole world out there.

 Apart from buying antiques, you could also sell something from your collection here.